One Father's Advice

 Dear Annabelle & TimothyIf I'm still alive, I hope you'll feel comfortable talking to me about any any topic.
 I promise to be non-judgemental and I'll try not to force my opinions on you, all I ask is that you listen first, before disagreeing with me.
 (You don't expect me to keep my opinions to myself, do you?).
 If I'm not around any longer, you can read this and see what I hoped to talk to you about.

 I just turned 44 and my mother was murdered a little over a year ago, so I feel my own mortality more than I ever have before.
+I came close to death in 1996, when I fell through the ice, had both feet amputated, and spent six months in the hospital.
 My dad died when I was 15 and we never talked about what was important to him.
 Although I asked my mother many times about what she thought about life, and what was important from her, she was never interested in talking about those things to me.
 Therefore, I'm writing this because I wish my parent's had left something like this for me.

 Five Things to Remember